tidyverse/dplyr/tests/testthat/_snaps/enforce.md

       1 x == 1...1       2     2
       2 x == 1...2       2     2

+# requires logical results

+    Code
+      enforce(df, x + 1)
+    Error <rlang_error>
+      Each expression in `...` must evaluate to a logical vector. x Expression 1 does not evaluate to a logical vector.

 # fails if no failures have been recorded

     Code